Liam Payne’s shocking death prompts outpouring of grief and questions

 Payne released his first solo album in 2019 titled “LP1.”
 Last year, he announced plans for a new album and tour that were later postponed after Payne suffered a kidney infection.

-He had been open about past struggles with substance abuse and talked about being six months sober in a video shared on YouTube in the summer of 2023.
+He had been open about past struggles with substance abuse and talked about being six months sober in a video shared on YouTube in summer 2023.

 “It’s good to be in this position,” he said at the time.
 “I definitely don’t need those things anymore.
 The party’s over.”

-Note: This story has been updated with additional information.
-CNN’s Mauricio Torres, Stefano Pozzebon and Edward Szekeres contributed reporting.